-Check out these 15 easy and affordable top DIYs from At Jenny’s Place during 2022.
+Check out these 15 easy and affordable top DIYs from At Jenny’s Place.
 Ideal for every season and perfect for every skill level!

 DIY Flash Back

 It’s that time of year again!
 No, not Christmas.
 It’s time to look back on some of the top DIYs found At Jenny’s Place.

 It’s so much fun to look back at all of the DIYing and decorating.
 Sometimes I even forget what I’ve made and I get a little surprise when reminded.
 Each post is carefully reread and At Jenny’s Place top Pinterest pins are also taken into consideration.
 Then all of these favourite ideas are compiled into one list and shared with you.
 This way you can easily find that perfect ideas you’ve been looking for.

 Top Tips From At Jenny’s Place

 Sure, At Jenny’s Place you’ll always find tons of easy to do DIYs but did you know that you can also find tons of great tips for making the DIYer’s life a little easier?
 Yep, At Jenny’s Place you will find tons of DIY tips and tricks.
 This year I thought it would be fun to add a few of these pro tips to the list.

 Find out why:

 - Cleaning doesn’t have to be ugly.
 Consider upping the design factor by using housekeeping tools and products as decor.
 This two-for-one saves you money and makes your home look and smell wonderful.